samaaron/ranger/README.md

 ## Use

-The monome will continually send unsigned long values (4 bytes each) to the serial port representing the distance of the object from the sensor.
+The Arduino will continually send unsigned long values (4 bytes each) to the serial port representing the distance of the object from the sensor.